 Mounted on walls, these add character and warmth while maintaining a base level of illumination.
 They’re great for hallways and bedrooms.

-These are increasingly used in modular homes.
+LED Strip Lights are increasingly used in modular homes.
 Run them behind headboards, under kitchen cabinets, or along false ceilings for that modern, glow-up effect.

 It’s important not to forget windows and skylights.
 During the day, natural light is the most authentic form of ambient lighting you can get.